 Frequently Asked Questions (FAQ) about the Income Tax on Rentals

-1. How much are your fees for the quarterly and annual Rental Income declarations?
-We charge 140,00 Euros + IVA (169,40 Euros) for each quarterly declaration if the property has two owners (two tax submissions) and 115,00 Euros + IVA (139,15) if there is just one property owner (one tax submission).
-We charge the same for quarterly declarations on rental incomes than for the annual declaration.
-For quarterly declarations with negative result (no need to submit declaration), if we need to make the calculations, we charge 85,00 Euros + IVA (102,85).
+1. How much are your fees for the annual Rental Income declarations?
+We charge 160,00 Euros + IVA (€193,60) if the property has two owners (two tax submissions) and 125,00 Euros + IVA (€151,25) if there is just one property owner (one tax submission).
+We charge the same for quarterly declarations on rental incomes, if you opt for that, than for the annual declaration.

-If you are a NON EU resident (UK included), and as you can’t deduct any expenses since 01/01/2021, and this simplifies our job, our fees are 100 Euros + IVA (121,00) for each quarterly declaration if the property has two owners (two tax submissions) and 80,00 Euros + IVA (96,80) if there is just one property owner (one tax submission).
+If you are a NON EU resident (UK included), and as you can’t deduct any expenses, this simplifies our job, so our fees are 140,00 Euros + IVA (€169,40) if the property has two owners (two tax submissions) and 115,00 Euros + IVA (€139,15) if there is just one property owner (one tax submission).

 2. How are the rental incomes rated?
 For Non Residents in Spain that reside in other EU countries (plus Norway and Iceland) this type of income is rated at 19%.
 Residents in Non EU countries, including the U.K. pay 24% (for incomes obtained after 01/01/2021)